nvdg2/CSA4-mail/README.md

 ![](images/CA_password.png)

 When the environment is up and running, it is time to configure the DNS server.
-Just run the `configure_dns` script with this command: `./initial_configure_dns.sh`.
+Just run the `start_pki` script with this command: `./start_pki.sh`.
 Again, run this command in the folder where the script is located.

 The following actions will happen: